ananthulasriharsha3/room/README.md

 create index if not exists idx_grocery_purchases_purchase_date on public.grocery_purchases(purchase_date);
 create index if not exists idx_grocery_purchases_created_by on public.grocery_purchases(created_by);

+create table if not exists public.password_reset_tokens ( id bigint primary key generated always as identity, user_id uuid not null references public.users(id) on delete cascade, token_hash text not null, expires_at timestamptz not null, created_at timestamptz not null default now(), used_at timestamptz
+);

+create index if not exists idx_password_reset_tokens_user_id on public.password_reset_tokens(user_id);
+create index if not exists idx_password_reset_tokens_token_hash on public.password_reset_tokens(token_hash);
+create index if not exists idx_password_reset_tokens_expires_at on public.password_reset_tokens(expires_at);

+-- Add updated_at column to users table if it doesn't exist alter table public.users add column if not exists updated_at timestamptz;
 ```

-**Note:** If you encounter errors about missing columns (e.g., "column users.is_admin does not exist"), run the migration script `backend/migrations/add_user_columns.sql` in your Supabase SQL editor.
+**Note:** If you encounter errors about missing columns (e.g., "column users.is_admin does not exist"), you can add them using the SQL commands in the database schema section above.

-**Note:** If you encounter errors about missing the `stock_items` table, run the migration script `backend/migrations/create_stock_items_table.sql` in your Supabase SQL editor.
+**Note:** If you encounter errors about missing the `password_reset_tokens` table, run the migration script `frontend/migrations/create_password_reset_tokens_table.sql` in your Supabase SQL editor.

-**Note:** If you encounter errors about missing the `grocery_purchases` table, run the migration script `backend/migrations/create_grocery_purchases_table.sql` in your Supabase SQL editor.
+**Note:** The `password_reset_tokens` table is required for the forgot password feature.
+If you encounter errors about this table, run the migration script `frontend/migrations/create_password_reset_tokens_table.sql` in your Supabase SQL editor.

-**Important:** For the Grocery Bill Scanner feature, you need to install Tesseract OCR on your system:

-- **Windows:**
-  1. Download the installer from https://github.com/UB-Mannheim/tesseract/wiki
-  2. Run the installer (e.g., `tesseract-ocr-w64-setup-5.x.x.exe`)
-  3. During installation, check "Add to PATH" or note the installation path (usually `C:\Program Files\Tesseract-OCR`)
-  4. If not added to PATH, set environment variable: `TESSERACT_CMD=C:\Program Files\Tesseract-OCR\tesseract.exe`
-  5. Restart your backend server after installation

-- **macOS:** `brew install tesseract`

-- **Linux:** `sudo apt-get install tesseract-ocr` (Ubuntu/Debian) or `sudo yum install tesseract` (CentOS/RHEL)

-**Note:** The backend will automatically detect Tesseract in common Windows installation paths.
-If installed elsewhere, set the `TESSERACT_CMD` environment variable.

-The API persists expenses and household schedule settings to these tables.
+All data is stored directly in Supabase - no backend server required!

 ### Frontend (React + Vite)